ayuiu02/overallPreTest/README.md

 3. A website page can only be accessed with CAPTCHA.
 How do you test that page?<br/>
 Answer:<br/>
-Based on what I read, to handle captcha testing we could set static captcha in our testing environment.<br/>
+Based on what I read, to handle captcha testing we could set static captcha in our testing environment for teh need of testing so we could set the static captcha in our testing code.<br/>

 **Essay Question Topic**<br/>
 *First of all, I would say sorry since I do the API testing using Postman*